Documentation

 }

-This method returns an Object representing the fragment currently being rendered by the player.
-This is generally used in conjunction with the hlsfragmentbeingplayedchanged event.
-The returned Object is of the same format as with the getHlsFragmentData method.
+This getter returns an HLSFragmentData (see above) representing the fragment currently being rendered by the player.
+This is generally used in conjunction with the fragmentbeingplayedchanged event.

-This method returns an Object representing the #EXT-X-SESSION-DATA read by the player in the HLS manifest.
-This is avilable with the hlsmanifestloaded event.
-Example of output:
+This getter returns HLSSessionData representing the #EXT-X-SESSION-DATA read by the player in the HLS manifest.
+This is avilable with the manifestloaded event.
+Example:

 {